Hi folks, greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plain.

 Correct.

-Okay, so as a pilot, you know that the company and most everybody else are gonna zero in on pilot error.
+Okay, so as a pilot, you know that the company and most everybody else are going to zero in on pilot error.

-How does that make you uh as a pilot?
+How does that make you, as a pilot?

-They feel it, because they always they always zero in on on pilot error.
+Because they always zero in on pilot error.

-They're already, before they even saw the black box, they're saying there was nothing wrong with the avionics.
+They're already, before it even saw the black box, they're saying there was nothing wrong with the avionics.

-Also, Fox News reported earlier uh today about the vertical profile that uh some distance away from the airport, the that same flight the day prior was just under twelve thousand feet, whereas this particular flight was, I believe, at 18,000 feet.
+Also, Fox News reported earlier today about the vertical profile that some distance away from the airport, that same flight the day prior was just under 12,000 feet, whereas this particular flight was, I believe, at 18,000 feet.

-So that indicates that the aircraft could have been very high initially on the approach to the runway, and then the pilot would have to lower the nose uh to, you know, get back more on a vertical.
+So that indicates that the aircraft could have been very high initially on the approach to the runway, and then the pilot would have to lower the nose to get back more on a vertical.

-If he was if he was six thousand feet high, that would mean he had to descend fast to get back on glide path, right?
+Wait, if he was 6,000 feet high, that would mean he had to descend fast to get back on glide path, right?

 Correct, correct.

-Well, I I think it was up for service.
+Well, I think it was up for service.

-Uh and and that's another point I was hoping uh I could get to.
+And that's another point I was hoping I could get to.

-And that that's not a very critical point because there are so many other means to the pilot to double check the vertical profile.
+And that's not a very critical point because there are so many other means to the pilot to double-check the vertical profile.

-That has a very advanced avionic system, and you can program a both a lateral path, which also gives you vertical path information.
+That has a very advanced avionics system, and you can program both a lateral path, which also gives you vertical path information.

 Remember, I got a layman here.